Tirupattur: Demographics

 According to 2011 census, Tirupathur had a population of 83,612 with a sex-ratio of 1,010 females for every 1,000 males, much above the national average of 929.
 A total of 7,255 were under the age of six, constituting 3,717 males and 3,538 females.
 Scheduled Castes and Scheduled Tribes accounted for 18.33% and 0.43% of the population respectively.
 The average literacy of the town was 76.22%, compared to the national average of 72.99%.
 The town had a total of 14,084 households.
 There were a total of 22,895 workers, comprising 240 cultivators, 161 main agricultural laborers, 1,145 in household industries, 18,782 other workers, 2,567 marginal workers, 38 marginal cultivators, 27 marginal agricultural laborers, 246 marginal workers in household industries and 2,256 other marginal workers.
 As per the religious census of 2011, Tirupathur (M) had 81.93% Hindus, 16.39% Muslims, 1.52% Christians, 0.03% Sikhs, 0.02% Buddhists, 0.11% Jains, 0.00% following other religions and 0.01% following no religion or did not indicate any religious preference.

 Politics

-Since 2016, Tirupattur assembly constituency is represented in the Tamil Nadu Legislative Assembly by A Nallathambi of DMK party.
-He was re-elected in 2021.
+Tirupattur forms part of the Tirupattur Assembly constituency (constituency no. 50) of the Tamil Nadu Legislative Assembly.
+In the 2026 Tamil Nadu Legislative Assembly election, N. Thirupathi of Tamilaga Vettri Kazhagam (TVK) was elected from the constituency, succeeding A. Nallathambi of the Dravida Munnetra Kazhagam (DMK), who had represented it following the 2016 and 2021 elections.

-Tirupattur is part of Tiruvannamalai Lok Sabha constituency.
-The present MP (elected in 2019) of the Tiruvannamalai Lok Sabha Constituency is Annadurai.
+For elections to the Lok Sabha, Tirupattur is part of the Tiruvannamalai Lok Sabha constituency.
+The constituency is represented in the 18th Lok Sabha by C. N. Annadurai of the DMK.

+Tirupattur formerly gave its name to a separate Tirupattur Lok Sabha constituency, which existed from the 1970s until the parliamentary constituencies were reorganised following the 2008 delimitation.
+The Tirupattur Assembly constituency was subsequently included in the newly constituted Tiruvannamalai Lok Sabha constituency.